czechow-shadow/emacs/README.md

-# Emacs Haskell development configuration (intero and dante+nix) with evil mode
+# Emacs Haskell development configuration (lsp and dante+nix) with evil mode

 ## Installing environment
 Install new configuration into $HOME directory.
 If you already have